Finding a Top Financial Advisor Firm in New Jersey

 Advisors Capital Management, LLC

-Advisors Capital Management, LLC works with 14 times as many non-high-net-worth individuals as high-net-worth individuals.
-This disparity in the firm’s individual client base is larger than that of any other firm on this list.
+Advisors Capital Management, LLC works with more than 14 times as many non-high-net-worth individuals as high-net-worth individuals.
 Additionally, Advisors Capital Management works with state and municipal government entities, pension and profit-sharing plans, businesses and charitable organizations.

 The account minimum at this Ridgewood-based firm varies depending on the type of account you want to open.
 The minimums go as follows: